vmware-tanzu/community-edition/docs/site/content/docs/latest/workload-clusters.md

 ## Set the Kubectl Context to the Workload Cluster {#context}
  Tanzu Community Edition does not automatically set the kubectl context to a workload cluster when you create it.
 You must set the kubectl context to the workload cluster manually by using the ``kubectl config use-context`` command.
 Complete the following steps:

-1. Capture the guest cluster’s kubeconfig.
+1. Capture the workload cluster’s kubeconfig.

 ```sh
 tanzu cluster kubeconfig get <WORKLOAD-CLUSTER-NAME> --admin